We're continuing to transition to the new health regions.

 Access the current regional EMT leadership details

-View the advanced design of the HSE EMT model (PDF, 167KB, 1 page)
+View the advanced design of the HSE EMT model (PDF, 140KB, 1 page)

 Integrated Healthcare Areas

-Integrated Healthcare Areas bring together both acute and community services as well as other non-HSE providers.
-This will be crucial to supporting and enabling integrated health and social care.
+Integrated Healthcare Areas bring together both hospital and community services as well as other non-HSE providers.
+This is crucial to supporting and enabling integrated health and social care.

 Demographic details and maps of the Integrated Healthcare Areas are now available on both the Health Atlas Finder and the HSE Area Finder.